The Real Estate Law Review: Switzerland

 Contractual investment funds, SICAVs and standard SPVs are the most common investment vehicles.
 In addition, real estate investment companies and real estate investment foundations have become quite popular in recent years.
 Depending on the investor's corporate structure, SPVs may offer a number of advantages.
 Real estate investment trusts (REITs) and real estate derivatives are typically not set up in Switzerland and may be subject to regulatory requirements and restrictions if distributed in Switzerland.

-The contractual investment fund is a contract based on a collective investment agreement under which the fund management company commits itself to investors in accordance with the number and type of units which they have acquired in the investment fund, and to manage the fund's assets in accordance with the provisions of the fund contract at its own discretion and for its own account.
+The contractual investment fund is a contract based on a collective investment agreement under which the fund management company commits itself to investors in accordance with the number and type of units that they have acquired in the investment fund, and to manage the fund's assets in accordance with the provisions of the fund contract at its own discretion and for its own account.
 The fund management company draws up the fund contract and, with the consent of the custodian bank, submits it to the Swiss Financial Market Supervisory Authority (FINMA) for approval.
 The fund management company's share capital must be at least 1 million Swiss francs (paid up in cash), and the investment fund must have net assets of a minimum of 5 million Swiss francs.

 KGKs are limited partnerships with the sole object of collective investment.
 They must be authorised as an institution by FINMA and their constitutive documents require approval as well.
 At least one member (the general partner) bears unlimited liability.
 The other partners (limited partners) are liable only up to a specified amount.
 General partners must have paid-in capital of a minimum of 100,000 Swiss francs and limited partners must be qualified investors.